SEND Information Report

 · Ms Hoey (Acting SENCO) on the main school number 0151 488 7680.

-· For all other Pastoral concerns you should contact the school office who will put you in touch with your child’s Head of House.
+· For all other Pastoral concerns you should contact the school office who will put you in touch with your child’s House team.

 · If you are not satisfied with the outcome of your concern then you can follow the complaints procedure outlined in our complaints policy.
 This can be found under the policies section on the Homepage.